 Not all essential oils are created equal; that is a huge factor.
 You can find essential oils in the dollar section at Target, or you can find the same oil on amazon for $50.

 You want to pay close attention to how the essential oil is sourced, the quality, and its purity.
-The FDA doesn’t have regulations on essential oils, so you can’t just trust the bottle.
+The FDA doesn’t have regulations on essential oils, so you can’t trust the bottle.
 Just because an essential oil bottle says it is “pure essential oil” does not mean it is necessarily 100% pure.

 It is important to use essential oils that are: pure, organic, and properly sourced.
 It is also important to note that not all essential oils are recommended for internal use.
 Check your labels!
 I use doTERRA essential oils.
 I know doTERRA oils can be safe for internal use if the bottle has “supplement facts” on it.
 You can learn more about using essential oils internally HERE and about the oils I use HERE.

 WHAT CAUTIONS SHOULD I TAKE WHEN COOKING WITH ESSENTIAL OILS?

-Some essential oils are hot oils and shouldn’t be ingested by itself.
+Some essential oils are hot oils and shouldn’t be ingested by themselves.
 Not that you are planning to chug a bottle of oregano oil or eat clove buds.
 But if you are planning to cook with these oils, be sure to really stir the oils into the ingredients before consuming them, so you don’t get any of the plain oils on the skin or mouth.

 You will want to use peppermint essential oil with caution if you are a nursing mama like me!
 Peppermint is known to reduce milk supply, and some women are more sensitive than others.
-Moms have noticed a difference in milk supply from peppermint candies, so imagine what the pure essential oil can do?
+Moms have noticed a difference in milk supply from peppermint candies, so imagine what pure essential oil can do?

 5 TIPS FOR COOKING WITH ESSENTIAL OILS